 For example, a 2012 study of a compassion meditation program, conducted over eight weeks for a total of just 13 hours, found self-compassion levels of the participants increased by 30% on average.

-Here are 4 excellent exercises that help you being more compassionate towards yourself:
+Here are 4 exercises to be more compassionate towards self:

 1. Supportive Touch